sophierain/contract2game/README.md

 2. we have an edge in the tree for all possible actions (we applied all possible actions at every node, so we should have all possible edges)
 3. the tree encodes all possible turn orders
 4. every edge in the game tree must be executable (i.e. all conditions at each node must be always true, or depend on values under the control of the player)
+5. each node in the tree has > 1 choice

 ## Building the Tree